A good shower is a simple shower, no matter what influencers recommend

 You may be seeing elaborate shower cleansing routines on social media: daily exfoliation, double cleansing, antibacterial soap, loads of scented body scrubs and shower oils.

-“I’m kind of appalled by the shower routines,” said Dr. Olga Bunimovich, a dermatologist who teaches at the University of Pittsburgh Medical College.
+“I’m kind of appalled by the shower routines,” said Dr. Olga Bunimovich, who teaches dermatology at the University of Pittsburgh.

 The multistep processes that have inspired people to spend endless amounts of time sudsing up can harm your skin — and the environment.
 Dermatologists say it’s all mostly unnecessary.